Are you struggling to fill up your appointment book?

 5. Reserve with Google

 Reserve with Google is one of the latest and greatest ways to fill your appointment book.
-It’s also one that not every business can take advantage of because you have to be partnered with a scheduling software that has also partnered with Google.
+It’s also one that not every business can take advantage of because you have to be partnered with scheduling software, such as counseling scheduling software or medi spa software, that has also partnered with Google.

 The result?
 You gain a competitive edge.